 If the classification is incorrect, a false positive or a false negative is predicted:

-False positive (fp): If the model predicts “CRIME” and the article’s correct class is “NOT CRIME.”
+False positive (FP): If the model predicts “CRIME” and the article’s correct class is “NOT CRIME.”

-False negative (fn): If the model predicts “NOT CRIME” and the article’s correct class is “CRIME.”
+False negative (FN): If the model predicts “NOT CRIME” and the article’s correct class is “CRIME.”

-Once we have the numbers of TP, TN, FP and FN, the evaluation metrics which we will describe in the following paragraphs can be calculated.
+Once we have the numbers of TP, TN, FP, and FN, the evaluation metrics that we will describe in the following paragraphs can be calculated.

 Accuracy

 Let’s start with accuracy, which is probably the easiest to understand and interpret.
-Accuracy is defined as the ratio of correctly classified samples (in our example correctly classified articles) to the total number of samples and computed as follows:
+Accuracy is defined as the ratio of correctly classified samples (in our example correctly classified articles) to the total number of samples and is computed as follows:

 Accuracy=TP+TNTP+TN+FP+FN

-Accuracy is a very straightforward performance metric but has the following drawback: If the data is unbalanced, i.e. there are significantly more samples for one class than for another, the performance of the class that occurs more frequently has a greater influence and the class with fewer samples has little influence on the final accuracy.
-But in some applications, it is important to be able to assess the less represented classes well because their confusion has very bad effects, e.g. in medical decisions or credit risk assessment.
+Accuracy is a very straightforward performance metric but has the following drawback: If the data are unbalanced, i.e., there are significantly more samples for one class than for another, the performance of the class that occurs more frequently has a greater influence and the class with fewer samples has little influence on the final accuracy.
+But in some applications, it is important to be able to assess the less represented classes well because their confusion has very bad effects, e.g., in medical decisions or credit risk assessment.
 For such cases it is also necessary to know the precision and the recall.

 Precision